 Remember that the dimensions of any frame are always written in millimetres, in the order of lens width, bridge width and temple length.

-I hope you found this article useful, thanks for stopping by.
+Hopefully you found this article helpful.
+Please check out our other eyecare blogs.
+Thanks for stopping by.